blind-anonymous/web2wiki/README.md

 # The Webonization of Wikipedia

-This is the code repository to recreate the analysis from our paper Webonization of Wikipedia: Characterization Wikipedia Linking on the Web''.
+This is the code repository to recreate the analysis from our paper ```Webonization of Wikipedia: Characterization Wikipedia Linking on the Web```.

 The full dataset is available on Zenodo [here](https://zenodo.org/).